kai-feinberg/Mainnet-Scout-Protocol/README.md

 All optional of course for the anons out there ;)

-<b>No kyc or personal information required or collected!<b>
+<b>No kyc/personal information required or collected!<b>

 ## Feature Overview

  * Entirely peer to peer
-  * Contracts never have control of users tokens
+  * contracts never have control of users tokens

 * Pin security
   * public pin confirmation system